 It may seem like corporations have had a firm grip on U.S. politics for generations, but their current level of influence is actually a fairly recent phenomenon.
 Today, big corporations are setting the agenda, picking the candidates and drowning out the voices of ordinary citizens, but it doesn’t have to be this way.

-When corporations own our democracy, the interests of the people get trampled by a stampede of campaign cash from corporations and the 1 percent — meaning that the government serves their interests instead of ours.
+When billionaires and corporations buy our democracy, the interests of the people get trampled by a stampede of campaign cash from corporations and the One Percent — meaning that the government serves their interests instead of ours.

 It hasn’t always been this way, and it doesn’t have to stay like this.
 We can — and will — hold our government accountable as we push for a democracy that is truly of, by and for the people.